Nextiva / Blog / Marketing & Sales

 Who are the key internal stakeholders who will make decisions and deliver the response?

-Typically, this includes social media policy managers, PR and communication spokespersons, customer service representatives, executives, and legal, if necessary.
+Typically, this includes social media policy managers, PR and communications spokespersons, customer service representatives, executives, and legal personnel, as needed.
 For instance, customer service representatives can provide insights into customer sentiments, while legal advisors can guide on compliance and regulatory considerations.

 Monitoring and listening